MicrosoftDocs/azure-docs/articles/sentinel/unified-connector-syslog-device.md

 Complete the following configuration steps to get McAfee® Network Security Platform logs into Microsoft Sentinel.

-1. [Follow these instructions](https://docs.mcafee.com/bundle/network-security-platform-10.1.x-product-guide/page/GUID-E4A687B0-FAFB-4170-AC94-1D968A10380F.html) to forward alerts from the manager to a syslog server.
+1. Forward alerts from the manager to a syslog server.
 2. You must add a syslog notification profile.
-See [more details here](https://docs.mcafee.com/bundle/network-security-platform-10.1.x-product-guide/page/GUID-5BADD5D7-21AE-4E3B-AEE2-A079F3FD6A38.html).
 While creating profile, to make sure that events are formatted correctly, enter the following text in the Message text box:

    ``<SyslogAlertForwarderNSP>:|SENSOR_ALERT_UUID|ALERT_TYPE|ATTACK_TIME|ATTACK_NAME|ATTACK_ID``
 ``|ATTACK_SEVERITY|ATTACK_SIGNATURE|ATTACK_CONFIDENCE|ADMIN_DOMAIN|SENSOR_NAME|INTERFACE``